 Adding custom CSS to your website

-While it's not possible to change the CSS of the newsletters sent with MailPoet, you can add custom CSS styles to your website in order to modify the style of a subscription form, for example.
+While it's not possible to change the CSS of the newsletters sent with MailPoet, you can add custom CSS styles to your website in order to modify the style of subscription forms, or custom pages like Unsubscribe and Manage Subscriptions.

 Examples of CSS to edit MailPoet forms